JoelNiklaus/LawInstruct/README.md

 - use the same instruction banks for the same tasks if applicable (Lucia)
 - add more examples to the instruction banks and diversify them by looking at FLAN and Natural Instructions (Lucia)
-- add urls to the source in the init call (MBE, civipro, mc_ecams, professional_law, sara_prolog)
 - add more datasets from the list above
 - refactor code, so that we can allow for more finegrained instruction control
 - refactor code, so that all the instruction banks live in a json file that we can easily translate in the other